Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikDeviceWarranty.md

 Get-AuvikDeviceWarranty -PageFirst 1000 -AllResults
 ```

-Gets general warranty information for all devices found by Auvik.
+Gets general warranty information for all devices found by Auvik

 ## PARAMETERS